 Every year the University of Washington offers several Mary Gates Research Scholarships to enhance the educational experiences of undergraduate students engaged in research with faculty.
-In 2012-2013 the University offered two rounds of these competitive scholarships, one in the Autumn Quarter and one this Winter Quarter.
-The Department of Geography is proud to announce that four of its students won the scholarship across these two periods.
-A big congratulations goes out to winners Katy Lundgren, Sam Nowak, Helen Olsen, and Zak Lee!
+In 2013-2014 the University offered two rounds of these competitive scholarships, with applications submitted in the Autumn Quarter or in Winter Quarter.
+The Department of Geography is proud to announce that three of its students won the scholarship across these two periods.
+A big congratulations goes out to winners Phoebe Merritt, Richard McGovern, and Breanna Hudson!
 Learn a bit about their research below: